 At Pentecost, God moved in a fresh, new way.
 The Church was born and grew phenomenally, and the believers came to experience the presence and power of the Holy Spirit.

-We believe that God wants to move in a fresh, new way, similar to that of Pentecost, which will bring:
+We believe that God wants to move in a fresh, new way, similar to that of Pentecost,

 An outpouring of the Holy Spirit

 People being saved and added to the church